Clinton LumberKings

 The Clinton LumberKings are a collegiate summer baseball team of the Prospect League.
 They are located in Clinton, Iowa, and play their home games at NelsonCorp Field.
 From 1956 to 2020, they were members of Minor League Baseball's Midwest League.
 With Major League Baseball's reorganization of the minor leagues after the 2020 season, Clinton was not selected to continue in affiliated baseball.

+The LumberKings play in the Prospect League's Western Conference – Northwest Division along with the Burlington Bees, Illinois Valley Pistol Shrimp, and Quincy Doggy Paddlers.